nbogojevic/midea-beautiful-air/README.md

 This library allows discovering Midea dehumidifiers on local network, getting their state and controlling then.
 The name comes from Chinese name for Midea (美的) which translates to _beautiful_ in English.

-This libary inspired from the repository at [mac-zhou/midea-msmart](https://github.com/mac-zhou/midea-msmart) which provides similar functionality for air conditioners.
+This library inspired from the repository at [mac-zhou/midea-msmart](https://github.com/mac-zhou/midea-msmart) which provides similar functionality for air conditioners.

 Thanks for [yitsushi's project](https://github.com/yitsushi/midea-air-condition), [NeoAcheron's project](https://github.com/NeoAcheron/midea-ac-py), [andersonshatch's project](https://github.com/andersonshatch/midea-ac-py), [barban's project](https://github.com/barban-dev/midea_inventor_dehumidifier)